-We arrived in Belize the first week and October, which is a wonderful time to visit there.
-The weather is usually fabulous (the upper 80s most days) and because it's the offseason, there aren't many tourists.
-The day of our ATM cave tour, we met our driver at our hotel for the van ride north on Belize's stunningly beautiful Hummingbird Highway to the Cayo District.
+We arrived in Belize the first week of October, which is a wonderful time to visit there.
+The weather is usually fabulous (the upper 80s most days) and because it’s the offseason, there aren’t many tourists.
+The day of our ATM cave tour, we met our driver at our hotel for the van ride north on Belize’s stunningly beautiful Hummingbird Highway to the Cayo District.
 After a quick stop at a small grocery store near the entrance to the park, we headed down a long dirt road.
 Twenty minutes later we arrived at a clearing in the rainforest where we were given the opportunity to use the modern(ish) restroom and changing facilities.
 We suited up with headlamps and life jackets and then it was time to begin our trek to the cave.

 The government of Belize only allows a small number of approved tour guides to lead groups through the cave and you have to make reservations with one ahead of time.
 No walk-ins allowed.
 Groups are limited to eight, but there were only four of us (plus the guide) on the day of our tour.
 An adorable newlywed couple from Georgia joined our group.
-They were much younger than my husband and me (she was in her 20s and he in his early 30s).
+They were much younger than my husband and me (she was in her 20s and he was in his early 30s).
 I determined at the outset that I was not going to be the one slowing our group down (even though I was the eldest).

 The Jungle Hike

 Finally, we arrived at our destination!
 The mouth of the ATM cave was tucked into the side of a hill with a deep pool guarding the entrance.
-We tumbled down a massive rock into ice cold water that was flowing out of the cave and swam about 15 feet until we found our footing on some river rocks just inside the cave.
+We tumbled down a massive rock into ice-cold water that was flowing out of the cave and swam about 15 feet until we found our footing on some river rocks just inside the cave.

 Inside the ATM Cave

 Just a few feet in it started to get very dark and we were glad to have our headlamps.
-I was also thankful that I had decided to wear a long-sleeved spandex shirt and pants because it was very chilly inside the cave.
-The right shoes are essential for this trip because you'll be climbing rocks, wading and swimming through the rivers, and hiking through the jungle.
+I was also thankful that I had decided to wear a long-sleeved lycra shirt and pants because it was very chilly inside the cave.
+The right shoes are essential for this trip because you’ll be climbing rocks, wading and swimming through the rivers, and hiking through the jungle.
 My husband wore toe shoes and I wore an old pair of lightweight Sketchers, which ended up being perfect.
 Socks are required in order to minimize potential damage to the cave floor.
-Our guide kept our socks in his dry bag and distributed them when we got to the place we were required to remove our shoes.
+Our guide kept our socks in his dry bag and distributed them when we got to the place where we were required to remove our shoes.

 Next came the most grueling part of the trip, the long slog into the deepest recesses of the cave, which took more than an hour.
 Unfortunately, no cameras are allowed, thanks to a French tourist who dropped his camera on a skull and shattered it a few years ago, but it was probably for the best because I needed my hands free to keep my balance as we ventured through the treacherous cave.
 This hike also required me to use every ounce of concentration I could muster to keep from getting killed in the cave (I’m not really exaggerating).
 At one point I asked our guide what would happen if someone broke a leg inside the cave.
 He said that the one time it happened (that he knew of) it took them 15 hours to extract the guy from the cave.
 I have no doubt he was telling the truth.

-The first thing you notice when you enter the ATM cave is the ice cold water rushing at you.
+The first thing you notice when you enter the ATM cave is the ice-cold water rushing at you.
 We walked upstream the whole way in, shuffling through the murky water (neck-deep at times), or along the rocks, trying not to trip on the rocky floor of the cave.
-Did I mention that it's pitch black in there?
+Did I mention that it’s pitch black in there?
 There are bats flying around your head and who-knows-what in that murky water.
 We walked in a single-file line, following in the footsteps of our guide.
-At times he would say something like "there's a 15-foot drop off right here, so watch your step."
+At times he would say something like “there’s a 15-foot drop off right here, so watch your step.”
 The person behind him would repeat the instructions to the next person in line until everyone had received the message.
 We waded, swam, and crawled through the cave, at times squeezing through crevices that were so narrow we had to turn sideways.
 The men in the group (who were larger than the girls) had to take off their life jackets in order to squeeze through a couple of the openings.